 Food Sensitivity & Food Intolerance

 Food Sensitivity: happens when IgA, IgG and IgM antibodies are prompted to a negative response by food, chemicals or bacterial toxins.
 The response is often delayed – by hours or days – symptoms of the gastrointestinal tract include – Nausea and vomiting, constipation, diarrhea, indigestion, bloating, passing gas, stomach pain, cramping, heartburn, GERD, ulcers (to name a few – these symptoms can be attributed to something else).

 Food Intolerance: Lack of enzymes to digest a specific food (Lactose Intolerance, Gluten Intolerance, and Fructose Intolerance are examples of not having enough enzymes in the body to digest a specific particle of food).
 Symptoms include; “loose stools, diarrhea, constipation, alternating between constipation and diarrhea, gas, bloating, cramping, indigestion, depression, sometimes belching, nausea and occasional vomiting” (page, 156).

-I will get into doing a home food intolerance/sensitivity test, for now, pay close attention to what you eat and how you feel immediately, a few hours later and a few days later.
-Keeping a journal of what you consume and how you feel emotionally and physically is a great way to close in on what foods may not agree with you.
+It is good to pay close attention to what you eat and how you feel immediately, a few hours later and a few days later.
+Keeping a food journal of what you consume and how you feel emotionally and physically is a great way to close in on what foods may not agree with you.

 Arranga, T., Underwood, L., & Viadro, C.I.
 (Eds).
 (2013).
 Bugs, Bowels, and Behavior.
 The Groundbreaking Story of The Gut-Brain Connection.
 New York, NY: Skyhorse Publishing.